Designed to

 Ready to examine your thinking patterns?

-The most effective communications professionals question their own reasoning.
-They know contexts change faster than expertise, so they test assumptions before stakes get high.
+The most effective Comms leaders know the importance of questioning their own reasoning in times of uncertainty.
+Because contexts change faster than expertise, so they try to always test assumptions before stakes get high.

 → Take me to the details